apache/ignite/assembly/libs/readme.txt

     ...
 </project>

-Alternatively you can import GridGain modules one by one.
-For example, if you need only core module, it can be added like this:
+Alternatively you can import GridGain modules a la carte, one by one.
+For example, if you need only the core module, it can be added like this:

 <project xmlns="http://maven.apache.org/POM/4.0.0"